stemjust4u/ServoKitPCA9685/README.md

 <link rel="stylesheet" href="./images/sj4u.css"></link>

 # [STEM Just 4 U Home Page](https://stemjust4u.com/)
-## This project connects a small SG90 servo with both the esp32 and a Pi0 (using the PCA9685 16-Channel 12-bit PWM Servo Driver and I2C interface).
+## This project connects a small SG90 servo with both the esp32 and a Pi0

+The Pi0 setup will include a PCA9685 16-Channel 12-bit PWM Servo Driver and I2C interface.
 The esp32 will use its built-in PWM to control the servo.
-It is also possible to use the Pi0's PWM pins to control the servo but there will likely be significant jitter.
+It's possible to use the Pi0's PWM pins to control the servo but there will likely be significant jitter.
 I had to use the PCA9685 servo driver on the Pi0 setup to make it useable.
 To communicate instructions, servo angle, to the Pi0/esp32 we will use mqtt/node-red.

 [Link to MQTT Project Web Site](https://stemjust4u.com/ServoKitPCA9685)